Halloween Open Mic

 7:00 PM19:00

-Join us for an evening of poetry, prose, and music at BNA Burger (in the BNA tasting room)!
-IWC presents our Open Mic!
+Inspired Word Café is thrilled to present our Open Mic!
+Come down for an evening of poetry, prose, and music at BNA Burger!
 Entry is a $6-$10 sliding scale, and $5 for members.

 Doors are at 6:30 pm, and sign up begins promptly at 6:30 pm with our hosts.
 We have 10 open mic spots, so bring your stories, poems, and music!
 Spots are first come, first served.
 Both food and drink will be available from BNA.